How to Build a Home Gym: 6 Critical Pieces of Equipment

 - Bicep Curls, Rows, Etc.

-Any semi-good bar should do, but I recommend you to get one that can carry heavy enough loads and has good grip, something like this one (affiliate link).
+Any semi-good bar should do, but I recommend you to get one that can carry heavy enough loads and has a good grip.
 When it comes to weight plates, again, cheap plates that fit your bar should do.
-Living in Finland I can’t order stuff from the US Amazon, but if I could, I’d likely get these plates (affiiate link).

 2. Adjustable Dumbbells

-Modern engineering allows you to get very sturdy adjustable dumbbells for much cheaper price.
-Like these popular ones from Bowflex, which go up to 52,5 lb (affiliate link).
+Modern engineering allows you to get some very sturdy adjustable dumbbells for a much cheaper price.
+Like the popular ones from Bowflex, which go up to 52,5 lb.

 So what can you do with dumbbells?
 Bunch of movements.
 Side laterals, flyes, DB bench press and DB incline bench (if you get adjustable seat), military press, rows, etc.